Advertisement

 Closed

-Gateway Gardens offers one-bedroom permanent supportive housing units.
-Eligibility requires being currently experiencing Long-Term Homelessness, having a verifiable disabling condition, being able to receive assistance from Clay County Social Services, and being assessed by CARES as high priority.
-Prairie Horizons Townhomes also offers supportive services.
+Gateway Gardens offers one-bedroom permanent supportive housing units in North Moorhead with 24-hour front desk staff and supportive services.
+Eligibility requires experiencing Long-Term Homelessness, having a verifiable disabling condition, being able to receive assistance from Clay County Social Services, and being assessed by CARES as high priority.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.